-If you own a townhouse in NYC and are considering enlarging it with a new addition, you may be asking yourself if this is even possible.
-There are many factors that will affect the feasibility of an addition to an existing townhouse, so the question is: Can you add a floor to a townhouse in NYC?
+If you own a townhouse in NYC and consider enlarging it with a new addition, you may ask yourself if this is possible.
+Many factors will affect the feasibility of an addition to an existing townhouse.

 You can add a floor to a townhouse in NYC if the zoning district regulations of the specific property allow for it.
-You will need approval from the Department of Buildings (DOB) in order to build an addition to a townhouse, as well as the Landmarks Preservation Commission (LPC) if the building is Landmark or within a Landmark District.
+You will need approval from the Department of Buildings (DOB) to build an addition to a townhouse and the Landmarks Preservation Commission (LPC) if the building is a Landmark or within a Landmark District.

-I am Jorge Fontan, an architect in New York and owner of Manhattan based architecture firm Fontan Architecture.
-In this post I am going to discuss some of the basic concepts involved in building an addition to a townhouse in NYC.
+I am Jorge Fontan, an architect in New York and owner of the Manhattan-based architecture firm Fontan Architecture.
+In this post, I will discuss some of the basic concepts involved in building an addition to a townhouse in NYC.
 We will be using one of our projects as an example, where we added on top of a landmark brownstone in Harlem.

 Zoning Analysis for a Townhouse Addition

-If someone calls me and wants to look into the possibility of building an addition to a townhouse, the absolute first thing that I want to check is the zoning for the property.
-As an architect, this is even more important to me than whether the townhouse is landmarked or not.
-If the zoning does not work the project does not work.
+If someone calls me and wants to look into the possibility of building an addition to a townhouse, the first thing I want to check is the zoning for the property.
+As an architect, this is even more important to me than whether the townhouse is a landmark.
+If the zoning does not work, the project does not work.

-The New York City Zoning Resolution determines what you can build on a property as far as bulk and use is concerned.
-This includes the shape and size of the structure.
+The New York City Zoning Resolution determines what you can build on a property regarding bulk and use.
+Bulk includes the shape and size of the structure.
 Zoning will determine height limitations, yard requirements, lot coverage, setbacks, and floor area.
-For example, if the building is maxed out on it’s height limitation or on its floor area it will not be possible to build the addition.
-This is why the first step in discussing a townhouse addition is to have an architect review the zoning.
+For example, if the building is maxed out on its height limitation or floor area, building the addition will likely not be possible.
+Therefore the first step in discussing a townhouse addition is to have an architect review the zoning.

-At our office we often provide a zoning analysis to clients as the first step to building a new home or an addition in NYC.
+At our office, we often provide a Zoning Analysis to clients as the first step to building a new home or addition in NYC.
 Depending on the existing conditions and what zoning district you are in, some of these are much more straightforward than others.
-In some instances, I will be able to say very quickly if the addition is possible and in others it may be more complicated.
+In some instances, I will say very quickly if the addition is possible, whereas, in others, it may be more complicated.

 Building an Addition to a Landmark Townhouse

-When filing an application for an enlargement of a townhouse with LPC, you are subject to one of two types of reviews: staff level or full Commission review and public hearing.
+When applying to LPC to enlarge a townhouse, you are subject to one of two types of reviews: staff level or full Commission review and public hearing.

-A staff level review is the preferable option when dealing with LPC, as it will most likely be an easier and faster review process.
-There are going to be architectural requirements for additions that will dictate what type of review is applicable.
-For example, line of site and visibility of the addition will need to be established.
+A staff-level review is more straightforward when dealing with LPC, as it will likely be a faster review process.
+There will be architectural requirements for additions that will dictate what type of review is applicable.
+For example, the addition’s line of sight and visibility will need to be established.
 The overall height of the addition is another matter to take into consideration.
 If the addition falls within the acceptable limitations, it can be reviewed by LPC staff.
-This is the easier option as it will take some time but will not be as extensive as a public hearing.
+This review is our preference as it will take some time but will not be as extensive as a public hearing.

-If the addition exceeds the height limitations for a staff level review, the LPC will require a full review by the Commission with a public hearing.
-This will most certainly take longer and be a much more involved process.
-The biggest problem is that they could possibly raise objections.
-Of course, there may be ways to work with them through compromise on the design to achieve your goals.
-By this point, you will have spent a great deal of time, energy, and money just to receive a potential objection, so be prepared that you may need to rethink the design based on objections raised during the LPC review process.
+If the addition exceeds the height limitations for a staff-level review, the LPC will require a full review by the Commission with a public hearing.
+The full Commission Review will take longer and be more involved.
+The biggest problem is that they could raise objections.
+Of course, there may be ways to work with them by compromising the design to achieve your goals.
+By this point, you will have spent a great deal of time, energy, and money to receive a potential objection, so be prepared that you may need to rethink the design based on objections raised during the LPC review process.

 Below you will see a picture of the front façade of the Brownstone.
-When this picture was taken the addition on top was complete.
-If they cannot see the addition from the street this will really be helpful, especially if you are trying to get a staff level review.
+When this picture was taken, the addition on top was complete.
+If they cannot see the enlargement from the street, this will be helpful, especially if you are trying to get a staff-level review.

 Building a Mockup for LPC Review

-In order to build an addition, LPC will require you to first build a mockup.
-A building addition mockup is a temporary structure built to demonstrate the overall size and shape of the addition.
+LPC will require you to build a mockup before building an addition.
+A building addition mockup is a temporary structure built to demonstrate the overall size and shape of the enlargement.
 The purpose will be to see how visible the addition is from the street and the magnitude of its impact on the architectural character of the townhouse and block where it resides.

-The mockup can be quite simple, usually built of 2 x 4s and orange mesh.
-The general contractor will assemble this under the direction of an architect, such as myself, and it must accurately represent the proposed extents of the addition design.
-As the architect for the addition, I must verify its accuracy, document it with sufficient photographs, and invite the LPC staff to come to the jobsite and view the mockup themselves.
-One warning, sometimes you can wait a while for LPC to come out and see it.
+The mockup is straightforward, usually built of 2 x 4s and orange mesh.
+The general contractor will assemble this under the direction of an architect, such as myself, and it must accurately represent the proposed extent of the addition design.
+As the architect for the addition, I must verify its accuracy, document it with sufficient photographs, and invite the LPC staff to come to the job site and view the mockup themselves.
+One warning, sometimes, you can wait a while for LPC to come out and see it.

-Below is a photograph of the mockup our contractor built for the brownstone addition in Harlem.
-When the preservationist from LPC came out he walked up and down the streets looking to see if he could see it.
+Below is a photograph of our contractor’s mockup for the brownstone addition in Harlem.
+When the preservationist from LPC came out, he walked up and down the streets looking to see if he could see it.
 Although it was quite a process, they did eventually approve it.

 NYC Landmark Addition Mockup Example